Soviet ultimatum to Lithuania: Ultimatum and acceptance

 The Lithuanian government—given less than 12 hours to respond—debated the ultimatum during the night session.
 It was clear that no matter how the government responded, the Soviet army would invade Lithuania.
-President Antanas Smetona agreed only with the demand to form a new government argued for military resistance, even if it were symbolic.
+President Antanas Smetona agreed only with the demand to form a new government, and argued for military resistance, even if it were symbolic.
 Merkys and his deputy Kazys Bizauskas urged acceptance.
 Soviet troops were stationed in Lithuania since October 1939 and acted honorably – the Soviets would surely continue to be reasonable.
 Bizauskas, a member of the opposition, saw the ultimatum as an opportunity to get rid of the Smetona regime.
 Historians cited his attitudes to illustrate his incomprehension of the dire situation.
 Raštikis, as the potential head of a new government, was invited to the meeting.
 Both former and current Chief Military Commanders Raštikis and Vincas Vitkauskas reported that mounting an effective armed resistance, when Soviet troops were already in the country and the Lithuanian military was not mobilized, was impossible.
 The government also rejected a diplomatic protest.
 In Raštikis' view, such actions were empty and would do no more than anger the Soviets and Urbšys, calling from Moscow, urged not to needlessly antagonize the Soviets.
 Merkys and his cabinet resigned to make way for a new government led by Raštikis.
 The session ended at 7 am with a decision to accept all Soviet demands without expressing protest or complaint.